Bosch (company): SB LiMotive

-In June 2008 Bosch formed SB LiMotive, a 50:50 joint company with Samsung SDI.
+In June 2008, Bosch formed SB LiMotive, a 50:50 joint company with Samsung SDI.
 The company held a ceremony for a 28.000 m^{2} lithium-ion battery cell manufacturing plant in September 2009 and it is scheduled to start production for hybrid vehicles in 2011 and for electric vehicles in 2012.
 The plant will generate 1,000 jobs in Ulsan, Korea in addition to the 500 employees in Korea, Germany, and the United States.
 SB LiMotive was officially ended in September 2012 with both companies focusing on automotive batteries alone.

+Current joint ventures

 Static ADAS Calibration

 In October 2020, Bosch and Mitchell International paired up to develop the MD-500, a wireless tablet that repair planners can use to link directly to OEM repair procedures from Diagnostic Trouble Codes (DTCs), automatically upload pre-scan and post-scans, and write estimates and calibration reports.
 Bosch and Mitchell launched the MD-TS21, a target system that permits repair facilities to quickly and accurately calibrate blind-spot monitors, front-facing camera, and radar sensors in automobile models with ADAS, in February 2021.

 Corporate affairs

 Robert Bosch GmbH is 94% owned by the Robert Bosch Stiftung, a charitable foundation.
 While most of the profits are invested into the corporation to build for the future and sustain growth, nearly all of the profits distributed to shareholders are devoted to humanitarian causes.

 The Robert Bosch Stiftung (Robert Bosch Foundation) owns 94% of the shares of Robert Bosch GmbH, but no voting rights.
 The Robert Bosch Industrietreuhand KG (Robert Bosch Industrial Trust KG), with old members of the company management, agents of the Bosch family, and other eminent people from the industry (such as Jürgen Hambrecht, CEO of BASF), have 93% of the votes, but no shares (0.01%).
-The remaining 8% of shares and 7% of voting rights are held by the descendants of the company founder Robert Bosch.
+The remaining 5% of shares and 7% of voting rights are held by the descendants of the company founder Robert Bosch.
 Bosch invests 9% of its revenue on research and development, nearly double the industry average of 4.7%.